pedrogerum/forecasting/README.md

 This project uses two public datasets.
 You will need to place them in a location accessible by your notebook (e.g., Google Drive for Colab).

-- **Bike Sharing Dataset**: The `bike_raw.csv` file is already included in this repository.
+- **Bike Sharing Dataset**: The `bike_raw.csv` file is already included in this repository. (also available at https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset)
   - Place it in a known path.
 The default path in the notebook is `/content/drive/MyDrive/myproject/bike_raw.csv`.
 - **Electricity Consumption Dataset**: This dataset is too large for the repository.
   - Download it from: [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/321/electricityloaddiagrams20112014)
   - Place it in a known path.
 The default path in the notebook is `/content/drive/MyDrive/myproject/electricity.csv`.

 The **SuperGlovo Demand Data** used in the main part of the manuscript cannot be shared due to an NDA with data provider.
+Please contact the data provider for more information.

 ### Step 3: Configure Paths and Run the Notebooks